 1/2 c. uncooked quinoa

 Saute garlic, onion and green pepper in olive oil until onion is translucent, stirring frequently.
 Add tomatoes.
 Stir.
 Add tomato sauce, tomato paste, and water.
 Stir until blended.
 Add beans.
 Stir.
-Add spices, worcestershire sauce and vinegar.
+Add spices, worcestershire.
 Bring to boil.
 Turn down heat and simmer for 20 minutes.
 Stir in the quinoa.
 Simmer for another hour or so, or until you can’t take the smell any longer and need to dig in!